 There is a nutritional theory that says that there is a relationship between the kind of metabolism a person has and their eating preferences.
 From this perspective, you should learn what type of food best suits you if you want to be healthy and avoid gaining weight.

-A diet for people with a fast metabolism
+A diet for people if it’s fast

-People with a fast metabolism have a good appetite and usually prefer foods rich in fat and protein.
+People with fast metabolism have a good appetite and usually prefer foods rich in fat and protein.
 They almost always opt for salty or savory over sweet.

 If this describes you, reduce your consumption of carbohydrates, especially sweets and refined (white) flours, to maintain a healthy weight.